axelvaldez/radical-companies/_posts/2023-01-21-how-to-be-less-harsh-on-yourself-and-others.markdown

    <p>When you go out into the woods and you look at trees, you see all these different trees. &hellip; You just allow it.
 You appreciate the tree.</p>
    <p>The minute you get near humans, you lose all that.
 And you are constantly saying, “You’re too this, or I’m too this.”
 That judging mind comes in.</p>
   </div>
  <p>In other words, when surrounded by people, competition sets in.
-That is what we have learned.</p>
+That is what we have learned.
+No surprise here, move on.</p>
  <p>Tragically, we miss out on what competion hides,</p>
    <p> When a tree is very small we protect it by surrounding it with a fence so that animals do not step on it.
 Later when the tree is bigger it no longer needs the fence. <em>Then it can give shelter to many</em>. (emphasis added)</p>
   </div>